Maanikka Thottil: Production

 Maanikka Thottil was written and produced by Balamurugan under Karpagam Productions, and directed by P. Madhavan.
 Cinematography was handled by P. N. Sundaram.
+Sripriya was offered to portray one of the daughters of Vijaya; however she refused as she did not want to begin her career with a small role.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, while the lyrics were written by Kannadasan.

-Release
+Reception

-Maanikka Thottil was released on 2 March 1974.
+Navamani praised the acting, dialogues and humour and noted Madhavan's direction in the film's latter part is more exciting than earlier part.